amie-tf/image-processing-tf/README.md

 -   Create account in Terraform Cloud

--   Set up Project and Workspace;
+-   Set up Project and Workspace

 -   Connect to Workspace with VCS (Github) and link to your Github repo